-Blade vs. Burr, Conical and Flat, Manual and Electric Grinders
+Blade vs. Burr, Conical vs. Flat, Manual vs. Electric Grinders

 Burr or Not to Burr?
 There Is No Question.

-Additionally, blade grinders have limited settings.
-If you ever put blade ground coffee in your french press, you likely were drinking silty coffee.This is why you absolutely must use a burr grinder.
+If you ever put coffee grounds from a blade grinder in your french press, you likely were drinking silty coffee that upset youor stomach.This is why you absolutely must use a burr grinder.
 Why is this such a big deal?
 In a burr grinder, coffee beans are effectively crushed between two abrasive surfaces called burrs.
-The burrs have brilliant geometry that compresses the coffee beans in a uniform way to result in an even, consistent grind.
+The burrs have brilliant geometry that compresses the coffee beans in a uniform way to result in an even, consistent grind, adjusted perfectly for your brew method.
 You may also adjust the spacing between the burrs to achieve different grind sizes optimal for your brewing method.
 The burrs can be either metal or ceramic, conical or flat.
 While flat burr grinders tend to produce extremely uniform grounds, they also waste more grounds, are more difficult to clean, and are more expensive.
 For now, we recommend conical burr grinders, as these may be the better option for an easier, lower maintenance coffee brewing experience. .

-No brainer, eh?
-The catch is that burr grinders do typically run up a higher price tag, but keep reading to learn some ways around that below.
+The catch is that burr grinders do typically run up a higher price tag, but we insist they will save you money in the long run.

 Electric vs. Manual